NFOK14031U Thematic Course in Food Innovation and Health

 - Reflection upon own development, and ability to see opportunities in innovation, intra- and entrepreneurship.

-- Communicate in writing the topics in the gastronomic area with regard to innovation in foods.
+- Communicate (oral and in writing) topics in the culinary area with regards to innovation in foods.

-- Integrate preference formation in relation to food, meals, eating into the development of healthy and palatable foods.
+- Integrate preference formation in relation to food, meals, and eating into the development of healthy, sustainable, and palatable foods.

 - A scientific approach to food innovation and small scale food production.

-- Implement ideation, open innovation, and value proposition design to develop new food products.
+- Implement ideation, open innovation, and value proposition design to develop new food products, focused on health, palatability, sustainability, and circular economy.

 - Integrate academic disciplines (food chemistry/physics, sensory science, innovation and nutritional aspects) to innovation and business development in the food sector.